-As usual in this kind of competition, the exact course will not be announced until the start line of the event, where the maps are marked with checkpoints.
-The OMM Alps has two different types of courses: linear and score.
+As is usual in this kind of competition, the exact course will not be announced until the start line of the event, where the maps are marked with checkpoints.
+OMM Japan has two different types of courses: Straight and Score.

-A Course: Goal time for the fastest teams is 10 hours (both days added).
-The course on both days together is about 65 km with 3000 altitude increase.
+ELITE COURSE: Goal time for the fastest teams is 11 hours (both days added).
+The course on both days together is about 50 km with 3000m altitude increase.

-B Course: Goal time for the fastest teams is 7 hours (both days added) The course on both days together is about 55 km with a 2500 altitude increase.
+A COURSE: Goal time for the fastest teams is 9.5 hours (both days added) The course on both days together is about 40 km with a 2400m altitude increase.

-C Course: Goal time for the fastest teams is 5 hours (both days added) The course on both days together is about 35 km with a 2000 altitude increase
+B COURSE: Goal time for the fastest teams is 8 hours (both days added) The course on both days together is about 30 km with a 800m altitude increase.

-Short Score: Allowed running time 5 hours on Saturday and 4 hours on Sunday
+SHORT SCORE: Allowed running time 6 hours on Saturday and 5 hours on Sunday.

 The start times on Saturday will be announced in the “Final Information Email” for each team before the race.
 Teams who miss their start time must report to the manager of the start zone and can get a new starting time.
 However, depending on availability, this may result in a longer waiting period.
 Start times for Sunday are also announced in the “Final Information Email”.
 However, these times may change depending on the results during the event.
 Participants must check independently on the bulletin board on Saturday evening, whether their starting times for Sunday have changed.